jamie-wong/nexmo-developer/_blog/blogposts/en/looking-ahead-to-devcity-paris-at-apidays.md

 14th December, 16:55, Stage 7

-* Paris based VP Sales EMEA, Vonage’s David Darmon will also be taking to the stage, so stay tuned for more details of his session.
+* Paris based VP Sales EMEA, Vonage’s David Darmon will also be taking to the stage with a talk called "Become a Conversational Commerce Trailblazer – the Drive for CX Innovation".

 16th December, 9:55, Stage 3